vasyaod/nginx-agent/README.md

   # Suffix of domain, for example, if we have record _service1._tcp.marathon.mesos that a suffix is "marathon.mesos"
   domain-suffix = "marathon.mesos"

   # Hash algorithm for node ID generation.
+Two type of hash function is supported:
+  #  * "java" - standart java hash code
+  #  * "md5"
   hash-type = "md5"

   services = [ ]